learn-academy-2021-charlie/week-5-assessment-Jatded1d9l7/README.md

 - DO NOT merge until your assessment is reviewed
 - Step by step instructions are available [here](https://github.com/LEARNAcademy/Syllabus/blob/master/tools_and_resources/assessments.md)
 - Assessments are due before class on the following Monday

+* Second submission contains changes to interview questions and rails questions, as well as tidying up syntax errors and issues with codes.